-Since email is such a powerful media for sharing information to nurture and convert, email newsletters allow you to build engagement that will help drive traffic and conversions to your website.
+Since email is such a powerful medium for sharing information to nurture and convert, email newsletters allow you to build engagement that will help drive traffic and conversions to your website.

 The primary goal of sending an email newsletter is to offer updates about your business and industry in an informative manner.
 In a time when consumers are already tired of receiving in-your-face marketing emails, an email newsletter gives you the opportunity to be different from others because you’re not hard selling here.

-Rather, you’re offering something that will add value to them—solve their problems or answer their questions—while subtlety promoting your product or service.
+Rather, you’re offering something that will add value to them—solve their problems or answer their questions—while subtly promoting your product or service.

 An email newsletter can also be used to: